 Home of the historic Wolf House, this state park on 1,400 acres on the eastern slope of Sonoma Mountain in Glen Ellen is managed by the nonprofit Valley of the Moon Natural History Association.
 As such, it is open to public use including marvelous adventures like weddings.

 As a best-kept secret, this is one of the finest places for a true budget treasure, with a wedding that's as low-key or extravagant as you choose.
-Site rentals start at an incredibly low $150 per day (for 30 people or less), for the lawn area set with picnic tables and barbecue grills in front of the grand stone Shire horse barns.
+Site rentals start low for the lawn area set with picnic tables and barbecue grills in front of the grand stone Shire horse barns.

-More elaborate settings beckon, too, such as the broad grassy meadow that is the heart of Beauty Ranch ($3,500 per day), the historic ruin of the Kohler and Frohling winery ($6,000 per day), and the terraced hillside overlooking the Meadow and Stone Barns, next to Jack and Charmian's Cottage Garden.
+More elaborate settings beckon, too, such as the broad grassy meadow that is the heart of Beauty Ranch, the historic ruin of the Kohler and Frohling winery, and the terraced hillside overlooking the Meadow and Stone Barns, next to Jack and Charmian's Cottage Garden.

 The Roman Catholic church is a landmark in Bodega, as a white, wooden structure with a steeple sitting like a sentry on a hilltop above the small, rural town.
 Constructed by shipbuilders in 1859 on land donated by Jasper O'Farrell and named after St. Teresa of Avila by local Spanish and Portuguese immigrants, it was dedicated by Archbishop Alemany on June 2, 1861.